 Global warming and the Jellyfish toxidrome.

-From #CodaZero Live, Alice Young provides a brief update on the presentation, complications and management of Irukandji syndrome; and why we all need to know about it.
+From #CodaZero Live, Alice Young provides a brief update on the presentation, complications and management of Irukandji syndrome.
+Importantly, she explains why we all need to know about it.

-Reports show that people typically experience symptoms between five minutes and two hours post sting.
-Symptoms include systemic symptoms, severe pain, headaches, shortness of breath and often what is described as an impending sense of doom.
+Furthermore, reports show that people typically experience symptoms between five minutes and two hours post sting.
+These symptoms include severe pain, headaches, shortness of breath and ‘an impending sense of doom.’

-Irukandji jellyfish have the potential to cause Irukandji syndrome – a life threatening envenomation syndrome that causes severe pain, heart failure and intracranial haemorrhage.
+Irukandji jellyfish have the potential to cause Irukandji syndrome.
+That is, a life threatening envenomation syndrome that causes severe pain, heart failure and intracranial haemorrhage.

-As these jellyfish stings are becoming more and more common in southern regions of Australia, it is important that healthcare workers understand the characteristics of the sting and how to respond with treatment.
+These jellyfish stings are becoming more and more common in southern regions of Australia.
+Therefore, it is important that healthcare workers understand the characteristics of the sting and how to respond with treatment.

 Listen to the full episode “Global warming and the Jellyfish toxidrome” wherever you get your podcasts.

 Finally, if you enjoyed this podcast, there’s plenty more where this came from!
 Head to our podcast page to choose from over 23 medical categories and find exactly the podcast you are looking for. #CodaPodcast